Exploring more islands in Phang Nga Bay

 Yes, it's another trip just over the bridge from Phuket into Phang Nga province.
 We have done lots of exploring in our neighbouring province, which is about 8 times the area of Phuket and, in general, much quieter, more rural and with way less tourism.
 For sure there are some popular places like the Similan Islands, James Bond Island and there are lots of hotels in the Khao Lak area, but Phang Nga is mostly green and peaceful with quiet roads and lots of beautiful scenery.

 Back in August 2015 we explored down some quiet roads just over the bridge and to the east, in an area called "Klong Kian".
 A very nice day out discovering a new area so close to Phuket.
 Early in 2016 I saw photos taken from a new viewpoint in that area, so we went again and found Samet Nangshe Viewpoint, which I'd classify as a "must see"!
 A couple of months ago my wife and a friend and our kids went up the same road to the viewpoint and found that a new restaurant had been built in the mangroves at a village called Hin Rom, which we'd visited in 2015, but the restaurant was not there at that time.
-My wife also noticed that there were boat tours on offer, so our little plan for this day (5th November 2016) was lunch and a boat trip to some islands we'd never visited before.
+My wife also noticed that there were boat tours on offer, so our little plan for this day (we did this trip on 5th November 2016) was lunch and a boat trip to some islands we'd never visited before.

 From our house near Phuket Town it took a bit more than an hour to reach the village of Hin Rom.
 Nothing special at the village, just a (rather dirty) fishing village, but it seems they have a new village co-operative running the restaurant and tours from the village.
 The final stretch of "road" down to the restaurant and boat jetty is a bit dodgy looking ...